 EMR Integration Expertise Meets Telemedicine

-Brandon Cunningham is the Director of EMR Integration and Product Management at SOC Telemed (SOC).
+Brandon Cunningham is the Senior Director of EMR Integration at SOC Telemed (SOC).
 After serving in the United States Air Force, and earning his Masters in Information Technology Concentration in Software Engineering from University of Maryland University College, Brandon founded a consulting company focused on healthcare IT.
 He has worked to integrate healthcare systems in a variety of organizations, including Johns Hopkins Hospital and Evolent Health.
 He explains how he helps our clients integrate our telemedicine platform, Telemed IQ, with their EMR systems to streamline workflows for improved patient care.

 What is EMR Integration?

 Most hospitals have one or more Electronic Medical Record (EMR) platforms that they use as digital patient records.
 These platforms allow them to communicate and coordinate patient care among a healthcare team.
 It is embedded in their workflows and includes Computerized Physician Order Entry (CPOE) to order labs, drugs, procedures, radiology—everything.
 EMR Integration means your system can talk and exchange information with the EMR platforms at the hospital.

 Clients want to be able to order a telemedicine consult just like they order everything else.
 With integration, we are just another option on their EMR menu, so it is seamless to their workflow.

 How does EMR integration with a telemedicine platform work?